CoyPan/react-scroll-to-show-cb/README.md

 #### once

-**default: false**
+**default: true**

-When set to true, every time the dom showed, the callback will be triggered.
+When set to false, every time the dom showed, the callback will be triggered.

 #### wait